 You can target these areas to quickly make your site more appealing:

-Add a photo of yourself looking happy and smiling on the front page and another one on your about me page.
+Add a photo of yourself looking happy and smiling on the front page and another one on your ‘About Me’ page.
 This sounds obvious but most of us feel awkward about photos of ourselves (me included!)
 Just get over it and put that photo up!
 If your photo makes you cringe, or it’s not a professional one, invest in a new photo shoot with a photographer as soon as possible.
 Outside or ‘on location’ somewhere is best.
 Read Lulu’s previous article about photos here.

 - Fix it

 Lots of websites are set up with social media buttons automatically.
 Check what’s on your website – Facebook?
 Twitter?
 Linked In?
 Pinterest?
 Instagram?
 Click on each of those social media icons and see where they go.
 If the link is broken or it goes somewhere random where you don’t really have a presence, take it off.
 Trust me, your prospective client will click on everything… and visitors especially like to click on bad links!
 You don’t want them to click on something that doesn’t work.
 I don’t have my Facebook button on my website.
 I don’t want people to click on there and get distracted. 🙂

 - Tell your story